Last Updated: 1st February, 2023

 Advertising Fees from Restaurants

 The restaurant pays an advertisement fee to the company to come up at top searches on the app and to get more traction & sales.
-The company earns money by giving restaurants a place in the featured section of the app.

 Building a food delivery app like Uber Eats is a challenging task that involves putting together a lot of components.
 Therefore, having a clear roadmap on coming up with your food delivery app is necessary to make a mark in the online food industry.
 Taking Uber Eats as an example, we have explained some vital steps that restaurateurs must follow to start similar online ventures.